My various stances regarding fandom culture and fictional discourse.

 What is not inappropriately sexualising your idols:

-- drawing sexually explicit fanart of fictional characters that your idol has played and using their faces and bodies as reference, again with proper tagging and warning
+- drawing sexually explicit fanart of fictional characters that your idol has played and using their faces and bodies as reference, again with proper tagging and warning and making sure they never have access to it

-- drawing sexually explicit fanart of your idols in an imaginary scenario or in a fictionalised context and using their faces/bodies as reference, with proper tagging and warning
+- drawing sexually explicit fanart of your idols in an imaginary scenario or in a fictionalised context and using their faces/bodies as reference, with proper tagging and warning and making sure they never have access to it

 - talking about how hot you think they are on social media or joking about how you wish they would perform sexual acts on you/you could perform sexual acts on them so long as you are NOT tagging them, NOT sending these thoughts to them directly, and NOT saying these things to their faces